Poker

 1. Play patiently

 Being ready to play for the long haul means being selective with your starting hands.
-It’s tempting to play every hand, but for the sake of longevity, it’s about choosing the right time to go bounty hunting.
-You will notice players start to fall off quickly due to risky bets.
-It’s much harder to bluff your way through when a table is full of players.
-Knowing when to play on or not is a crucial poker skill to master.
+It’s tempting to play every hand, but for the sake of longevity, you must choose the right time to bet and get involved in hands.
+You will notice players start to fall off quickly due to risky bets, especially in reentry and bounty tournaments.
+Knowing when to play and when to practice patience is a crucial poker skill to master.

 2. Constantly monitor your table position